wasp-lang/wasp/web/docs/advanced/jobs.md

   </TabItem>
   </Tabs>

-And that is it.
+And that'is it.
 Your job will be executed by `PgBoss` as if you called `foo({ name: "Johnny" })`.

-In our example, `foo` takes an argument, but this does not always have to be the case.
-It all depends on how you've implemented your worker function.
+In our example, `foo` takes an argument, but passing arguments to jobs is not a requirement.
+It depends on how you've implemented your worker function.

 ### Recurring Jobs